Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 As you can see, it even replaced the `string.Concat` call with the plus operator to make it closer to code that a developer would typically write.

-Additionally, if you are using Visual Studio and want to inspect expressions by visualizing them as code, you can also install [this extension](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1232914.ReadableExpressionsVisualizers).
+Additionally, if you are using Visual Studio and want to inspect expressions by visualizing them as code, you can install [this extension](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1232914.ReadableExpressionsVisualizers).
 It's very helpful when debugging large or really complex expressions.

 ## Optimizing reflection calls